glouppe/info8010-deep-learning/lecture2.md

 ---

-class: middle
+class: middle, center

-xxx update

-In terms of **tensor operations**, the computational graph of $f$ can be represented as:

 .center.width-70[![](figures/lec2/graphs/logistic-neuron.svg)]

-where
-- white nodes correspond to inputs and outputs;
-- red nodes correspond to model parameters;
-- blue nodes correspond to intermediate operations, which themselves produce intermediate output values (not represented).

-This unit is the *core component* all neural networks!
+This unit is the **lego brick** of all neural networks!

 ---